devantler/homelab/README.md

 The production cluster is fully managed by Flux2 and GitHub Actions, and it should not be modified directly through `kubectl`, `helm`, or similar tools.

 - The **production** cluster is updated whenever changes are merged to the main branch.

+In case the cluster needs to be recreated or upgraded, you can run the `scripts/bootstrap-production.sh` script.
+This script will configure a set of Talos Linux nodes and bootstrap Flux2 to sync the cluster.